Skip to Content

 Chapter 7 vs Chapter 13 Bankruptcy

-Chapter 7 and Chapter 13 are two distinct chapters of the U.S. Bankruptcy Code offering different approaches to debt relief.
+Chapters 7 and 13 are two distinct chapters of the U.S. Bankruptcy Code offering different approaches to debt relief.
 Chapter 7, known as "liquidation bankruptcy," involves the sale of non-exempt assets to discharge most unsecured debts, providing a quicker and more straightforward process.
 It is typically suitable for individuals with low income and minimal assets.
 In contrast, Chapter 13, or "reorganization bankruptcy," creates a repayment plan over three to five years, allowing individuals to retain their assets and catch up on missed payments, especially for secured debts like mortgages.
 Chapter 13 is more suitable for those with a regular income who can commit to a structured repayment plan.
 The choice between Chapter 7 and Chapter 13 depends on factors such as income, assets, and the nature of the debts, and seeking professional advice is crucial to determining the most appropriate option for individual financial circumstances.

 If you are considering Chapter 7 bankruptcy in El Cajon, the Law Offices of Andrew H. Griffin is ready to assist you.
-Take the first step towards financial freedom by scheduling aconsultation with our experienced Chapter 7 attorney.
+Take the first step towards financial freedom by scheduling a consultation with our experienced Chapter 7 attorney.

 Andrew H. Griffin and his team are dedicated to helping individuals regain control of their finances through strategic and compassionate legal representation.
 Contact us today to explore your options and embark on the path to a debt-free future.